SandroMartens/ds2l-som/README.md

 # Notes
 Currently work in process

 ToDo:
-- Other methods of creating prototypes (kmeans, neural gas?)
+- Other methods of creating prototypes (neural gas?)
 - Properly implement SOM arguments

 [^1]: _A Local Density-based Simultaneous Two-level Algorithm for